 1 the SCS field of the Extended Capabilities elements that it transmits.
 If dot11SCSActivated is true,

 dot11SCSImplemented shall be true.
+All STAs affiliated with an MLD shall set the SCS field of the Extended Capabilities element that it transmits to the same value.

 A non-AP STA that supports SCS may request use of SCS by sending an SCS Request frame that includes an